Staypowered-AI/staypowered-api/README.md

         {
             "from_id": "agent",
             "to_id": "5a939a97-3421-4bf4-bab0-b1e4dd3168b7",
-            "message": "Dear room 889 guest, welcome to our establishment!
+            "message": "Dear unit 521 guest, welcome to our establishment!
 I am here to assist you with any requests or issues you might be experiencing.
-You can ask me all sorts of things like additional towels, find a nearby restaurant, or report an issue.
+You can ask me all sorts of things like ask a billing question, report an issue and request a lease extension.
 How can I assist you better? 😊", "timestamp": "2024-12-28T08:17:45.794Z",
             "message_format": "markdown"
         }